Thinking of starting a business online? Check out this

 - Set up easy checkout links to help you start accepting payments online with Square Payment Links.

-- If you’re also planning to trade in person, Square’s contactless card reader allows you to accept payments from contactless cards, contactless devices and chip cards.
+- If you’re also planning to trade in person, Square’s contactless card reader allows you to accept contactless payments.

 Marketing your home business

 With everything up and running, it’s time to promote your business and attract some customers.
+We recommend an omnichannel marketing approach that ensures a seamless and consistent customer experience across all marketing platforms.
 This can be done in several ways, so we’ve listed a few ideas below:

-Create an online blog or website: Make a digital space for your home business so that customers have a point of reference to return to.
-This could be a website integrated with your online store, or a separate blog which showcases your brand and business ethos.
+Create an online blog or website: Make a digital space for your home business so customers have a point of reference to return to.
+This could be a website integrated with your online store or a separate blog which showcases your brand and business ethos.

-Set up your business’ social media: From Facebook and Twitter, to TikTok and Instagram, the world of social media is a free and accessible way for you to engage with potential customers.
-Set up your own accounts and create a regular posting schedule to attract like minded brands, clients and consumers.
+Set up your business’ social media: From Facebook and X (Twitter) to TikTok and Instagram, the world of social media is a free and accessible way for you to engage with potential customers.
+Set up your own accounts and create a regular posting schedule to attract like-minded brands, clients and consumers.

 Go local: When starting a business from home, your local area can be the perfect place to generate some interest.
 Whether you leave a few business cards at your nearest coffee shop or offer exclusive discounts to local stores, it’s a great way to get your name out there.
 And don’t forget to list your business online so you appear on local searches.

-So, now you know how to start a business from home, it’s time to get going!
-Your business will require time, effort and lots of flexibility, but the rewards will make it worthwhile.
+Now that you know how to start a business from home, it’s time to put your plan into action!
+Building your business will take dedication, effort, and adaptability, but the rewards will be worth it.